shaik1002/biggitlabbomb/doc/administration/reference_architectures/index.md

 #### Deploying one environment over multiple data centers

 GitLab doesn't support deploying a single environment across multiple data centers.
-These setups can result in significant issues, such as network latency or split-brain scenarios if a data center fails.

-Several GitLab components require an odd number of nodes to function correctly, such as Consul, Redis Sentinel, and Praefect.
-Splitting these components across multiple data centers can negatively impact their functionality.
+This limitation prevents potential split-brain issues if a data center fails.
+Several GitLab components such as Consul, Redis Sentinel, and Praefect require odd number of nodes to function correctly.

-This limitation applies to all potential GitLab environment setups, including Cloud Native Hybrid alternatives.
+Splitting these components over multiple data centers can impact this notably.

 For deploying GitLab over multiple data centers or regions, we offer [GitLab Geo](../geo/index.md) as a comprehensive solution.